15 Untranslatable Russian Words and What They (Sort of) Mean

 This one comes from the words for лист (leaf) and падать (to fall).

 To put a baby down to sleep while singing to them.
 English has similar words—to lull, to rock—but no single term that so nicely sums up the concept.

-Put your baby down to sleep with a Russian lullaby that uses a variation of the term!
+This Russian lullaby uses a variation of the term:

 Many Russians are baffled by the fact that English doesn’t have a single word for this concept: to make it on time, or to have enough time to do something.
 This one word covers both definitions in a neat package:

 Я успела на работу. — I made it on time to work.

 Я успела поработать. — I had enough time to work.